maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

  Our [SPAI group](https://maheshmohanmr.github.io/publications/) performs research in the intersection of Signal Processing with AI and Computer Vision.

-Previously, I was a  Postdoctoral Researcher  in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
+Previously, I was a  Postdoctoral Researcher  in the [Coordinated Science Laboratory](https://csl.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/) US, where I was advised by [Prof. Narendra Ahuja](https://ece.illinois.edu/about/directory/faculty/n-ahuja).
 My postdoc research lies at the intersection of  Signal Processing, Computer Vision and AI.